-Objects falling from multi-level inventory stations, product shelves, ladders, forklifts, pallets, and other upper-level work areas frequently result in serious head, face, neck, and foot injuries.
+Falling objects from multi-level inventory stations, product shelves, ladders, forklifts, pallets, and other upper-level work areas frequently result in serious head, face, neck, and foot injuries.

 Flying particles or shards from shattered objects or malfunctioning machinery contribute to the more than 800,000 work-related eye injuries that happen every year.

-Malfunctioning machinery may ultimately cause an explosion, exposing workers to serious electrical, thermal or chemical burns to their face or body.
+Malfunctioning machinery may cause an explosion, exposing workers to serious electrical, thermal or chemical burns to their face or body.

 Most workers don’t expect to risk their lives on the job.
-We assume our employers will provide a safe work environment, yet news of workers injured, disabled or killed by workplace violence has become all too common.
+We assume our employers will provide a safe work environment, yet news of workers injured, disabled, or killed by workplace violence has become all too common.

 Violent crimes can happen anywhere, even on the job.
-Burglary, theft and especially armed robberies can leave employees physically and emotionally traumatized.
+Burglary, theft, and especially armed robberies can leave employees physically and emotionally traumatized.

 Just as violent and equally terrifying are the workplace attacks by current or former co-workers, or dissatisfied customers who may strike out at targeted individuals or seek to hurt as many people as possible.

-Reducing common work-related injuries takes planning and thought.
+Reducing common job-related injuries takes planning and thought.
 While you may not have the luxury of choosing from several employers, it’s still a good idea to seek employment with a company providing a safe work environment.